 Truth: That's not true anymore.
 "Major" does not necessarily mean "career", and it is not unusual for a student to change majors.
 Many students change majors after gaining more information about specific fields of study and career fields of interest.
 Many students end up doing something very different than originally planned, so don't “freak out” when they come up with an outrageous or impractical ideas.
 Chances are, their plans will develop and change.
 It's okay to change majors—and careers.

-The Career Development Center will not "place" your student in a job at graduation.
+Career Exploration and Development will not "place" your student in a job at graduation.
 Colleges grant degrees, but not job guarantees, so having relevant experience in this competitive job market is critical.
-Your student can sample career options by completing internships and experimenting with summer internships, employment opportunities or volunteer work.
+Your student can sample career options by completing internships and experimenting with summer internships, employment opportunities, or volunteer work.
 At any year during their Oberlin education, Winter Term is a perfect time to pursue an internship that will help them to explore their interests.

 Employers are interested in communication, problem-solving, and administrative skills, which can be developed through internships.
 They also look for experience on a student's resume and often hire from within their own internship programs.